dragonpilee/Genetic-Disorder-Prediction-Model-Trainer-GPU-Accelerated-/README.md

 ## Overview

 **Genetic Disorder Prediction Model Trainer** is a modern, GPU-accelerated desktop application for training and visualizing logistic regression models on synthetic or CSV genetic disorder data.
-Built with Python, Tkinter, and Numba (CUDA), it provides a beautiful, interactive interface for exploring machine learning on your own GPU.
+Built with Python, Tkinter, and Numba (CUDA), it provides a beautiful, interactive interface for exploring machine learning on your own nVIDIA GPU.

 ---